Musician and educator Patricia Terry-Ross honored with $50,000 award

 Past winners are visual artist Charles McGee, the late jazz trumpeter Marcus Belgrave, poet and playwright Bill Harris, poet and publisher Naomi Long Madgett, composer and Michigan Opera Theatre Artistic Director David DiChiera, photographer Bill Rauhauser, textile designer Ruth Adler Schnee and photographer and activist Leni Sinclair.

-The 2017 recipient was selected by the Kresge Arts in Detroit Advisory Council, a volunteer group of leaders in the metropolitan Detroit cultural community.
+The 2017 recipient was selected by the Kresge Arts in Detroit Advisory Council, a volunteer group of leaders in the metro Detroit cultural community.
 Its members are:

 - Devon Akmon, Director, Arab American National Museum